 How do you know what your culture is?
 Here is an exercise you can use to help you define your own culture or get more clarity on it.

 Exercise: What Is Your Culture?

-A self-inspection (And you can do this with your team, too!
-Download a PDF version of the worksheet below.)
+A self-inspection (You can do this with your team, too!):

 - What ten words best describe our organization and/or team?